cangjie-bot/cangjie_runtime/README.md

 #### Usage Instructions

-The standard library build artifacts need to be used with the cjc compiler and runtime, etc. For specific integration methods, please see the [Cangjie SDK Integration Build Guide](https://gitcode.com/Cangjie/cangjie_build)
+The standard library build artifacts need to be used with the cjc compiler and runtime, etc. For specific integration methods, please see the [Cangjie Programming Language Standard Library API](./std/doc/libs/summary_cjnative_EN.md)

 #### More Build Options